cpcloud/span/docs/source/examples.rst

 .. code-block:: python

-    # bin the data in 1000 millisecond bins
+    # bin the data in 1 second bins
     binned = clr.resample('S', how='sum')

 -----------------------------